Olamide Shodipo admits Sheffield Wednesday frustration - comments on possible January recall

-Olamide Shodipo admits Sheffield Wednesday frustration and comments on possible QPR January recall
+Sheffield Wednesday: QPR loanee Olamide Shodipo admits Sheffield Wednesday frustration and comments on possible January recall

 Sheffield Wednesday wide man Olamide Shodipo revealed he held talks with Darren Moore over his lack of game time at Hillsborough and outlined his determination to prove his worth at the club.